Mississippi Mud: Television performances

-Dean Martin and Louis Armstrong performed the song on the Dean Martin Show on NBC on December 9, 1965 as part of a Dixie medley of songs.
+Dean Martin and Louis Armstrong performed the song on The Dean Martin Show on NBC on December 9, 1965 as part of a Dixie medley of songs.

 The song was performed on the 1958 TV series Father Knows Best starring Robert Young and Jane Wyatt.

 The song was performed on the 1963 The Jimmy Dean Show.

-The song was featured in the M*A*S*H (TV series) Season 3 episode "The General Flipped at Dawn," being sung and danced to by Harry Morgan playing Major General Steele.
+The song was featured in the M*A*S*H Season 3 episode "The General Flipped at Dawn," being sung and danced to by Harry Morgan playing Major General Steele.

-The song was also featured as the opening number for The Muppet Show, episode 18 (the guest star was Phyllis Diller).
+The song was also featured as the opening number for episode 18 of The Muppet Show (the guest star was Phyllis Diller).
 It was included on the 1977 The Muppet Show soundtrack album.

-Movie appearances
+Movie and Television Appearances

 The song was performed in the 1930 Universal Pictures musical film The King of Jazz starring Paul Whiteman and His Orchestra and Walter Brennan.

 The song appeared in the 1999 film Wild Wild West starring Will Smith and Kevin Kline.

+In the Season 3, Episode 1 of M*A*S*H, "The General Flipped at Dawn," the song is performed in the final two scenes.